-Stress tests of nuclear power plants required by the European Council are defined as a focused assessment of safety margins and resistance of nuclear plants, in light of the events that occurred at the Fukushima-Daiichi nuclear power plant in Japan following a tsunami on March 11, 2011.
+Stress tests of NPPs required by the European Council are defined as a focused assessment of safety margins and resistance of nuclear plants, in light of the events that occurred at the Fukushima-Daiichi NPP in Japan following a tsunami on March 11, 2011.

-The assessment of both of our nuclear power plants was performed by experts in nuclear safety, design of nuclear facilities, accident management, emergency preparedness and phenomenology research of severe accidents, fully qualified for the assessment.
+The assessment of both of our NPPs was performed by experts in nuclear safety, design of nuclear facilities, accident management, emergency preparedness and phenomenology research of severe accidents, fully qualified for the assessment.
 The evaluators complied with a deterministic approach to evaluate the expected successive failure of all preventive actions during extreme scenarios.

 During the assessment, no conditions were identified that required immediate remedial action.
-Both of our nuclear power plants were assessed to be able to safely manage even highly improbable extreme emergency conditions without posing any threat to their vicinity.
+Both of our NPPs were assessed to be able to safely manage even highly improbable extreme emergency conditions without posing any threat to their vicinity.
 Despite identifying the robustness of barriers, the evaluators concluded that opportunities still existed for further safety enhancement with respect to highly improbable situations.
 The proposed measures which are subject to further review are broken down into short- and medium-term measures, categorized according to their importance.
 Short-term measures include:

-- proposing and implementing alternative means of communication and support during interventions at the nuclear power plant and for communicating with public authorities in the event of significant damage to infrastructure and the isolation of the site area; - finalizing the remaining procedures and guidelines for severe accidents; and - reviewing the existing qualifications and capacity of personnel to fulfil the vital functions of the nuclear power plant if all units on the site are affected, or in case of loss of the control centers.
+- proposing and implementing alternative means of communication and support during interventions at the NPP and for communicating with public authorities in the event of significant damage to infrastructure and the isolation of the site area; - finalizing the remaining procedures and guidelines for severe accidents; and - reviewing the existing qualifications and capacity of personnel to fulfil the vital functions of the NPP if all units on the site are affected, or in case of loss of the control centers.